By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer and OAT Destroyer Series

 Your percentile

-Most students focus only on the score — but dental schools pay close attention to percentiles, because they reflect how you performed compared to every other test-taker nationwide.
+Most students focus only on the score, but dental schools pay close attention to percentiles because they show how you performed compared to every other test-taker nationwide.

-If you’re new to the exam, start with our full overview:
+If you are new to the exam, start with our full overview:

-And if you are planning ahead, here is our guide to exam timing and scheduling:
+And if you’re planning ahead, here is our guide to timing and scheduling:

 What Is a DAT Percentile?

-Your percentile tells you the percentage of test-takers you performed better than.
+Your percentile tells you the percentage of students you performed better than.

 Examples:

-70th percentile → Better than 70% of all students
+70th percentile → You scored higher than 70% of all test-takers

 90th percentile → Top 10% nationwide